Do not read my works if you are offended by descriptions of sexuality and violence.

 Catherine!
 How long had it been?
 It did not matter either.
-All that mattered was that I get to Earstham before the mass ended.
+All that mattered was that I got to Earstham before the mass ended.
 That would be 9 in the morning.
 That was when the executioner would begin his work.
 It would be slow work, I knew.

 And it would have to be a fast ride.

 It was long after midnight when I got to the foot of the mountain.
 There was a hostel at the end of the road, where the mule trail began.
 All the windows were dark, and the door was locked.
-I wouldn’t have time for a rest, anyway.
+I wouldn’t have had time for a rest, anyway.
 I tethered the horse, assuming it would be cared for in the morning.
 With luck, I would be able to pick it up on my way back.
 Luck.
 I needed more luck than that now.

-The trail was steep, and not easy to walk even in the daylight, and when you can take your time.
+The trail was steep, and not easy to walk even in the daylight, and when you could take your time.
 I had only the moon, and I had to hurry.
-I was exhausted when I reached the mountain’s saddle, and I hurt from several falls.
+I was exhausted when I reached the mountain’s ridge, and I hurt from several falls.
 On the way down the muscles of my legs began to hurt.
 Half way down, dawn broke, and soon afterwards I spotted Earstham in the distance, in the plain below.